kinectron/kinectron.github.io/docs/server/getting-started.md

 ### 1. Kinectron Application Installation

-You will need to be running Windows 8 or Windows 10 for the app to run correctly.
+You will need to be running Windows for the app to run correctly.
 If you are running Windows 8, and plan to use the Kinect Windows V2, you will also need to download and install the [Official Kinect2 SDK](https://www.microsoft.com/en-us/download/details.aspx?id=44561) before running Kinectron.

-Download and unzip [preview release 0.3.7](https://github.com/kinectron/kinectron/releases/tag/0.3.7).
+Download and unzip [preview release 0.3.9](https://github.com/kinectron/kinectron/releases/tag/0.3.9).
 Make sure you download the file that is linked from dropbox in the release description.
 The file will be labeled "Kinectron.xxxx.zip," you do not need the files labeled "Source Code."

 Once the file downloads, unzip the folder close to the C:\ drive level to avoid an error with Windows filename size limitations.